Title: Alcohol and Drug Use

 A written request must be submitted to the President for authorization to use or serve alcohol at the College.
 A licensed bartender and valid liquor license or licensed catering service is required when providing alcohol at College functions.

 Documentation of Authorized Use shall be maintained in the office of the Director of Risk, Compliance, and Security.

 Referral of Suspected Violations

-Employees must refer to the Care Team, as outlined in the Emergency Response Guide, any individual under the following circumstances:
+Employees must refer any employee or individual under the following circumstances:

 - Believed to be in violation of this policy.

 - Exhibiting signs, symptoms, or indications of an alcohol or other drug-related problem.